 - Paratransit: $5.00 per trip

-- Operates 25 weekday routes, 8 Express routes, and 9 weekend routes, as well as 600-series school routes and other special services
+- Operates 19 regular weekday routes, 8 Express routes, and 9 weekend routes, as well as 600-series school routes and other special services

 - Service frequency on most routes is between 30 and 90 minutes